 - Brokerage accounts, stocks, bonds – contact investment advisers.

 - Incoming mail.

 - Collect life insurance proceeds – contact insurance companies (also help beneficiaries collect).

-- Loans owed to decedent.
+- Loans owed to the decedent.

 - Pending litigation.